 - Pain or sickness

-The only way to make your parrot feel safe and more at ease is to find out what’s causing the distress and remove it from your parrot’s environment.
+The only way to make your parrot feel safe and more at ease is to find out what’s causing the distress and remove it from its environment.

 Cockatiels and African greys are more likely to hiss.
-While you might be tempted to make your parrot feel better, leave them alone to calm down before attempting to interact with them again.
+While you might be tempted to make your parrot feel better, leave them alone to calm down before interacting with them again.

 Why Do Birds Click Their Tongue?

-Parrots make a clicking sound with their tongue when they’re happy, contented, or excited.
-This random, joyful noise indicates when a parrot feels content within its surroundings.
+Parrots make clicking sounds with their tongue when happy, contented, or excited.
+This random, joyful noise indicates when a parrot feels contented within its surroundings.

 Tongue clicking is a way for parrots to get attention.
-If your parrot wants to be picked up and petted or wants some affection from you, it’ll emit a soft clicking sound with its tongue as a way to direct your attention to them.
+If a parrot wants to be picked up and petted or wants some affection, it’ll emit a soft clicking sound with its tongue to direct your attention to them.

-Don’t confuse tongue clicking with beak clicking, as it signifies entirely different things.
+Don’t confuse tongue clicking with beak clicking, as it signifies different things.

 Why Do Parrots Grind Their Beaks?

-Beak grinding is most commonly heard as birds fall asleep.
-The back and forth motion is self-soothing and can enable them to settle down to sleep.
+Beak grinding is most commonly heard as parrots fall asleep.
+The back-and-forth motion is self-soothing and enables them to settle down to sleep.

-The noise they generate encourages them to put their heads down.
+The noise generated encourages them to put their heads down.
 This is a compliment to the owner as most parrots remain alert when sleeping in case of predators and other dangers.

 Parrots grind their beaks to clean off food debris, sharpen their beaks, and keep their beaks filed down.
-Some parrots do this by moving their beaks back and forth, while others move them from side to side with more force.
+Some parrots do this by moving their beaks back and forth, while others move them from side to side.